sal-camacho/detection-and-response/README.md

 ## Contact & Collaboration

 This repo is an active reflection of my cybersecurity journey.
 I'm open to feedback, collaboration, and discussions on how to further strengthen documentation clarity and technical depth.
-Whether you're a fellow learner or seasoned analyst, I welcome insights that help refine my investigative approach.